asis45/todolist-/README.md

 # todolist-
-This is a simple web aplplication to generate todo list made using vanilla JS.
+This is a simple web application to generate todo list made using vanilla JS.No library used.